phpbb/documentation/development/development/css_guidelines.rst

 These types of ruleset benefit from being single-lined because

--  they still conform to the one-reason-to-change-per-line rule;
+-  they still conform to the one-reason-to-change-per-line rule
--  they share enough similarities that they don’t need to be read as thoroughly as other rulesets—there is more benefit in being able to scan their selectors, which are of more interest to us in these cases.
+-  they share enough similarities that they don’t need to be read as thoroughly as other rulesets - there is more benefit in being able to scan their selectors, which are of more interest to us in these cases

 Declaration order
 ~~~~~~~~~~~~~~~~~